 Something was changing about work that was affecting our ability to thrive

 It shouldn’t have been that way.
 Paul and Ryan were working on something incredibly rewarding at Microsoft – co-founding an internal startup to help patients get access to life saving therapies faster.
 They had tons of autonomy, knew how to do their job well, and were working on something that could have an impact on millions of people.
-Yet something was definitely missing.

 It Was Supposed to be a Book

-300 in-depth interviews later, what they found was perhaps not surprising, but it was shocking.
-Over 90% of people they spoke to had deep frustration on how ineffective they were day to day, not just in the workplace, but across their whole lives.
-For some it had had a profound impact, with interviewees admitting to depression, relationship problems, even suicidal thoughts.
-These issues were affecting everyone from kids leaving college to CEOs in larger organizations, and almost nobody seemed immune.
-Within weeks, they had a passion project – a book to examine the root causes of burnout in the digital age.
+The results of the interviews were particularly eye-opening.
+“Over 90% of people we spoke to had deep frustration on how ineffective they were day to day, not just in the workplace, but across their whole lives” said Ryan.
+“Some interviewees were sharing deep challenges – admitting to depression, relationship problems, even suicidal thoughts.
+These issues were affecting everyone from kids leaving college to CEOs in larger organizations, and almost nobody seemed immune.”

-“We were going to call it “Unsustainable” – We started in earnest fleshing out the chapters, but as we learned more, it seemed like a book wasn’t going to be enough” said Paul.
+We were going to call it “Unsustainable” – We started in earnest fleshing out the chapters, but as we learned more, it seemed like a book wasn’t going to be enough” said Paul.
 “I love writing books, but let’s be honest, a lot of them get left on people’s shelves and very few of them lead to any meaningful change.
 This is an issue affecting millions, probably billions of people, and all we could do is pontificate about it?
-That seemed wrong”
+That seemed wrong.

 “And there was something else, too.
 For a couple of years, I’d been working on the coming impact of AI, including serving on some AI think tanks.
 I kept thinking, if people are struggling now to keep up, imagine what will happen when AI, robotics and automation become truly democratized?
 A book just seemed an inadequate response”